Solidarite Fanm Ayisyèn

 Solidarite Fanm Ayisyèn (SOFA) is a feminist organization working to promote and defend the rights of women in Haiti.
-The organization unites women on the countryside, in the working-class neighborhoods of the cities, and women within the universities and businesses.
+The organization unites women in the countryside, in the working-class neighborhoods of the cities, and women within the universities and businesses.

 History

 With the fall of the François Duvalier regime on Haiti in 1986, the feminist movement renewed itself considerably.
 More than 30,000 women took to the streets on 3 April 1986 in Port-au-Prince, the country's capital, to demand equal access to fundamental rights, work and health.
-The movement led to the creation of many feminist organizations in the country, and SOFA was one of them.
+The movement led to the creation of many feminist organizations in the country, including SOFA.
 Founded on 22 February 1986, its mission is to fight for Haitian women to be freed from subordination, domination, exclusion and exploitation.
 To fulfill this mission, it works on several levels, such as accompanying victims of gender based violence.
 It also works to make women mobile and autonomous, by concrete tools such as gran mills, textile workshops and a feminist farm school.
 At the same time, it advocates around issues related to sexism and patriarchal exclusion.